2012 Vancouver Whitecaps FC season: May

 The Whitecaps opened the month of May with the first leg of their semi-final fixture for the 2012 Canadian Championship in an away match against FC Edmonton of the NASL.
 They earned a 2–0 victory over their Canadian rivals with goals from Eric Hassli and Atiba Harris while Brad Knighton earned the clean sheet in his first start for the club.
 On May 5 the Whitecaps had a re-match with the San Jose Earthquakes at BC Place.
 Vancouver were able to defeat San Jose 2–1 despite falling behind in the 15th minute.
 Eric Hassli scored in the final minute of stoppage time to give the club its first ever win when trailing in a match.
 The match took place exactly thirty-eight years since the Whitecaps played their first ever competitive match as a club, also against the San Jose Earthquakes, where they were defeated by the same 2–1 scoreline.

 On May 12 the Whitecaps suffered their worst defeat of the season to date dropping a 4–1 decision to the New England Revolution.
 Lee Nguyen, who was waived by the Whitecaps in the preseason, scored two goals and helped set up another.
 Vancouver drew 1–1 against Toronto FC in the first leg of the Canadian Championship.
 Ryan Johnson put the visitors ahead but Eric Hassli scored in stoppage time to salvage a draw.
 Hassli's goal was described by analysts as "jaw-dropping" and compared to his goal against Seattle Sounders FC in 2011, which received international acclaim and was a finalist for the 2011 Best Play ESPY Award and runner-up for MLS goal of the year.

-Vancouver opened the 2012 Cascadia Cup against the Seattle Sounders at BC Place on May 19.
+Vancouver opened the 2012 Cascadia Cup against Seattle Sounders FC at BC Place on May 19.
 Twice the Whitecaps earned the lead with goals from Alain Rochat and Camilo but both were answered by Eddie Johnson and Fredy Montero for Seattle with the match finishing in a 2–2 draw.
 Vancouver failed to win their first Canadian Championship losing 1–0 to Toronto FC, 2–1 on aggregate.
 The Whitecaps ended the month in Portland where they drew 1–1 with the Timbers.
 Darren Mattocks scored his first MLS goal in the 84th minute to pull the Whitecaps even.